THE HISTORY AND HOW IT STARTED

 The SES tested Range Rovers on an expedition from Alaska to the Cape of Good Hope, crossing the swamps and rain forests of the Darien Gap of Central America, the ‘missing link’ of the trans-American highway.
 This expedition has been well documented and attracted worldwide media coverage.

 1968 - FIRST navigation of the Blue Nile

 At the invitation of Emperor Haile Selassie, John Blashford-Snell led a British Army expedition on the first descent of the infamous Blue Nile.
-It was after the success of this expedition that he and colleagues founded The Scientific Exploration Society.
+It was after the success of this expedition that he and his colleagues founded SES.

 INNOVATIVE PRODUCT TESTING

 The FIRST use of motorised canopies for essential reconnaissance took place during an expedition to Bolivia in 2007.

 1984 - Gore-Tex

 The FIRST Gore-Tex anorak, tested by John Blashford-Snell in Tibet on Operation Raleigh is now in the Berghaus Museum.

 The SES FIRST tested GPS equipment in the Honduran jungle in 1982.

 Land Rover’s new Range Rover was tested crossing the impenetrable rainforests of the Darien Gap in Panama.